DoggoFrens/filesharing-ws-proto/README.md

   Type: `MessageType.Ack`
   - `Client <-> Server`

-  Used as a geneirc ACK, anywhere it is required.
+  Used as a generic ACK, anywhere it is required.

 - `InfoRequestMessage`
   Type: `MessageType.InfoRequest`